cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

   - `Fabric Language Kotlin`
   - `Fast Items`
   - `Faster Random`
+  - `FastQuit`
   - `FerriteCore`
   - `Fzzy Config`
   - `Icterine`
   - `ImmediatelyFast`
   - `Indium`
   - `Iris` - Optional, it allows you to use shaders just like how Optifine does.
+  - `Krypton`
   - `Ksyxis`
+  - `LambDynamicLights` - Optional, it allows you to use dynamic lighting just like how Optifine does.
   - `LazyDFU`
   - `Let Me Despawn`
   - `Lithum`
   - `Memory Leak Fix`
   - `Mobtimizations`
+  - `Model Gap Fix`
   - `ModernFix`
   - `More Culling`
   - `More Culling Extra`